Welcome to the most compassionate and peaceful lifestyle you’ll ever know.

 - Sub seasonal and local fruit and greens wherever you can.
 Keep in mind that a vegan diet is also about sustainability…and that goes for your wallet too.

-- Spices – if you’re like me and you like a lot of flavour and heat, I’d suggest you play around with spice combinations to create a bolder flavour profile.
+- Spices – if you’re like me and you like a lot of flavor and heat, I’d suggest you play around with spice combinations to create a bolder flavor profile.

 As the Germans say – Guten Apetit!